 Growth is a significant success factor for any firm.
-The growth in revenue, profit, asset base or other things helps to measure the growth of the business.
+The growth in revenue, profit, asset base, or other things helps to measure the growth of the business.
 Both high and low growth affects business.
 The high growth impacts the resources of the business.
-On the other hand, slow growth shows less competitiveness and makes the survival of business difficult.
-As a result, to overcome such situations the business requires to know the sustainable growth rate.
+On the other hand, slow growth shows less competitiveness and makes the survival of businesses difficult.
+As a result, to overcome such situations, the business requires to know the sustainable growth rate.

 - Assumptions of Sustainable Growth Rate

 - Calculation of Sustainable Growth Rate

 It is also known as the growth break-even point.
 Generally, the break-even point is the minimum level of sales that a firm requires to cover its operating expenses.
 In this way, the company can report neither the profit nor the loss.
 Similarly, SGR is the ceiling or the maximum growth in sales a business should reach without increasing its financial leverage.